mattermost/docs/source/configure/enable-ai-copilot.rst

 Setup
 ------

 Mattermost AI Copilot comes preinstalled from Mattermost Server v9.7 or later.
-You need to be a Mattermost system admin to `enable it <#enable>`__ and `configure it <#mattermost-configuration>`__ using the System Console.
+You must be a Mattermost system admin to `enable it <#enable>`__ and `configure it <#mattermost-configuration>`__ using the System Console.

 .. note::
-  If you're running Mattermost Server v9.6 or earlier, AI Copilot must be installed using the `latest binary available for download from the plugin repository <https://github.com/mattermost/mattermost-plugin-ai/releases>`_ .
+  If you're running Mattermost Server v9.6 or earlier, AI Copilot must be installed using the `latest binary available for download from the plugin repository <https://github.com/mattermost/mattermost-plugin-ai/releases>`_.
 For an optimized user experience and compatibility, we recommend using AI Copilot with Mattermost v9.7 and later.

   The AI Copilot integration is compatible with the following :doc:`Mattermost Server versions </deploy/mattermost-changelog>`: